Jun 1, 2023

 The status of the scan and when it was last run are also displayed on this page.
 Note that internal scan statuses will remain “not started” until the agent is properly downloaded and activated.

 Here’s what you can do with scan profiles:

-For Linux and Darwin implementations, change the agent's executable permissions using command chmod a+x.
+For Linux and Darwin implementations, change the agent's executable permissions using the command chmod a+x.

 The activation token is good for one year.
 If you lose it and need to reactivate the agent, you can get a new token by clicking the “Reset Token” button in the scan configuration screen.

-Atlas Discovery has a downloadable agent by which you can send discovered internal Certificates to your Discovery inventory.
-The Windows version of the agent has been codesigned by a GlobalSign Certificate.
+Atlas Discovery has a downloadable agent through which you can send discovered internal Certificates to your Discovery inventory.
+The Windows version of the agent has been codesigned with a GlobalSign Certificate.

 To send Certificates to Atlas Discovery, the agent consumes public APIs hosted on the AWS API Gateway.
-In most implementations the agent will work simply by downloading and activating it via the portal instructions.
-In some implementations however, the public IP address needs to be allowlisted prior to agent activation.
-This list contains the list of possible IP Address Ranges in which the external IP can fall.
+In most implementations, the agent will work simply by downloading and activating it via the portal instructions.
+In some implementations, however, the public IP address needs to be allowlisted prior to agent activation.
+This list contains a list of possible IP Address ranges into which the external IP can fall.
 You will have to allow all of them in order for the agent to communicate with Atlas.
 We will deploy a change in a future release that will eliminate the need for this list.